AmpersandHQ/magento-docker-test-instance/README.md

 composer require --dev ampersand/magento-docker-test-instance:"^0.1"
 ```

-Then locally or in your CI pipeline you can tell it to boot a version of Magento for testing, passing in the location of the current extension
+Then locally or in your CI pipeline you can tell it to boot a version of Magento for testing, passing in the location of the current extension.

+The current extension will be mounted into the docker container as a volume, and then composer required as a symlink [path repository](https://getcomposer.org/doc/05-repositories.md#path) so that it is installed correctly.
+This means that local changes are immediately present within the magento install.

 ```
 CURRENT_EXTENSION="." vendor/bin/mtest-make 2-4-5